 Don’t direct your frustrations about white nationalism at feminists/POCs who are justifiably angry because they are directly under attack.
 Offer comfort and assistance, and if someone’s lashing out at all white men, for instance, let them have their anger.
 Understand that it’s not about you unless you make it about you.
 Save your energy, and let others save theirs by not arguing with you.
 If you’re privileged enough to play devil’s advocate for the alt-right, you’re privileged enough to observe and confront them in spaces where it isn’t safe for the rest of us to go, and also to play an incredibly vital role in helping us build a culture where they can’t make inroads in the first place (more on that later).

 3. Sit with your knee-jerk responses before acting.

-Some members of the Alt-Right are entitled cis-het white college boys, for sure.
+Some members of the alt-right are entitled cis-het white college boys, for sure.
 But they are also actively recruiting women, POCs and LGBTQ people who are alienated by what they perceive as elitist “college culture” and find the expectation that they know the latest in social justice lingo (which they find insufferable and arcane), or whatever else they think the “thought police” are trying to get them to do next, classist and exclusionary.
-(I’m not saying they’re right, btw, I’m just sharing what I’ve learned because I think knowing this bit of info can be useful in developing effective tactics to contain the contagion.)

 Remember that these are people who have chosen, out of all the things one can choose to do in life, to dress up in a frog flag and troll SJWs as a hobby.
 Keep that in mind while playing your hand.